wakkoTheWarner/newProyectoTeam3/README.md

     - student_data.txt: Input data file.
   - Output: Folder that contains the output data file.
     - student_output.csv: Output data file.

+## 📋 Characteristics

+- **Input File Format**: The input file should be a text file containing student data.
+Each line in the file should represent a student and contain the student's number, name, and ID, separated by commas.
+The file should not contain any headers or additional information.

+   - Example input file format:

+      ```
+      Course Information
+      NEURAL NETWORKS - COMP 1234 0
+      CRN:	12345
+      Duration:	22 Jan, 2024 - 18 May, 2024
+      Status:	Open

+      Enrollment Counts
+          Maximum	Actual	Remaining
+      Enrollment:	29	11	18
+      Cross List: 	0	0	0

+      Summary Class List
+      Record
+      Number	Student Name	ID	Reg Status	Level	Credits	Midterm	Final	Grade Detail
+        1	John Doe	Z00123456	** Registered **	UNDERGRADUATE	3.000	Enter	Enter	Available
+        2	Jane Smith	Z00987654	** Registered **	UNDERGRADUATE	3.000	Enter	Enter	Available
+        3	Alice Johnson	Z00543210	** Registered **	UNDERGRADUATE	3.000	Enter	Enter	Available
+      ```

+- **Output File Format**: The output file is a CSV file that contains the processed student data.
+The file includes the institution's name, campus, department, professor's name, semester, course, and a table of student information.
+The student information includes the student's number, name, and ID, separated by commas.

+    - Example output file format:

+        ```
+        , Universidad Interamericana de Puerto Rico
+        , Recinto de Aguadilla
+        , Ciencias en Computadoras

+        SEMESTRE: ENERO-MAYO 2022
+        PROF: Jose Detal
+        CURSO: Programación en Python

+        Num, Nombre, Matrícula
+        "1", "Jon Doe", "Z00123456"
+        "2", "Jane Smith", "Z00987654"
+        "3", "Alice Johnson", "Z00543210"
+        ```

+- **University Information**: The program prompts the user to enter the institution's name, campus, department, and professor's name.
+If the user does not provide this information, the program uses default values from the `config.json` file.

+- **Semester Parsing**: The program parses the semester information from the input file and converts it to a standard format (e.g., "January-May 2022" to "ENERO-MAYO 2022").

+- **Course Parsing**: The program parses the course and section information from the input file and combines them into a single course name (e.g., "Programming - Section 1" to "Programación").

+- **Student Class**: The program defines a `Student` class to represent student information.
+The class has attributes for the student's number, name, and ID, and a method to return a string representation of the student.

+- **CSV Output**: The program writes the processed data to a CSV file with the institution's information, semester, professor's name, course, and a table of student information.

+- **Error Handling**: The program includes error handling to check for invalid file paths and input data.
+If an error occurs, the program prints an error message and exits.

+- **User Interaction**: The program interacts with the user through the command line interface (CLI).
+It prompts the user to enter the input file path, institution information, and output file path.

+- **Configuration File**: The program uses a `config.json` file to store default values for the institution's information.
+If the user does not provide this information, the program uses the default values from the configuration file.

 ## 📦 Code Structure